Understanding Expert Systems

 All Posts

-How to perform an efficient insurance Business Process Review (BPR)
+How to perform an efficient Business Process Review (BPR)

 5 min read

-The current economic climate and the adoption of digital channels by consumers is encouraging insurers to rethink the interactions they are having with their customers.
-Both customer expectations and the need of the hour demand that insurance products be sold like others customer-centric services.
+The current economic climate and consumers' adoption of digital channels are encouraging businesses to rethink their interactions with their customers.
+Both customer expectations and the need to contact businesses with important queries at any time of the day or night create a necessity for customer-centric services.

 Progress cannot be generated when we are satisfied with existing situations.

-So, it’s time for progress and in this blog post, we are going to propose a framework to review customer-facing insurance processes.
-This framework will help organisations to build a solid business case that drives resulting improvements in customer experience and operational costs and is also incorporated into the Spixii performance assessment for customer-facing processes.
+So, it’s time for progress, and in this blog post, we will propose a framework to review customer-facing processes.
+This framework will help organisations build solid business cases that drive resulting improvements in customer experience and operational costs and is also incorporated into the Spixii performance assessment for customer-facing processes.

 When to perform the review